The South China Sea

 China's claim

 To the Chinese it is the ‘south sea’ ( Nán hǎi) and to Vietnam the ‘east sea’ Biền Đông 匾東.
-The Chinese claim has been on the basis of ‘historic claims’ under International law.
-It is based on the inclusion of the islands on historical maps and the finding of Chinese artifacts dating back to the Tang and Song dynasties.
+The Chinese claim is on the supposition of ‘historic claims’ under International law.
+Old Chinese maps of the area show the islands and that Chinese artifacts have been found on the islands dating back to the Tang and Song dynasties.
 In the Ming dynasty Admiral Zhōu Mǎn 滿 (b.1378) took part in Zheng He's famous voyages of exploration (1405-1433).
 Zhou Man reached the Philippines and Australia.
 Admiral Hóng Bǎo separated from Zheng He's main fleet at Sumatra and explored the Spice Islands over to Arabia.
-Zhou Man's map of the South China Sea indicates that the islands were known to the explorers of this time.
+Zhou Man's map of the South China Sea indicates that the islands were known to the explorers at this time.

 In written Chinese documents there is a possible description as ‘1,000 stretches of sand’ Qiān lǐ cháng shā in the Song dynasty book ‘A Description of Foreign Nations’ 诸蕃 Zhū fān zhì (c.1225).
 A Ming dynasty map also shows the islands as shí xīng shí táng ‘Stone fragments and stone pools’.

 In the following period from 1433 to about 1960 the Chinese government had no effective navy and showed little interest in controlling the sea.
 The South China Sea became the dominion of pirates and merchant traders.
 In the early 19th century there was about 70,000 pirates on 800 vessels marauding the South China Sea.
 It was the British occupation of Hong Kong from 1842 onwards that eventually cleared the sea of pirates.
-In 1849 a generous reward for pirates stimulated many to hunt them down - at £20 for each dead or captured pirate it was an alluring prospect.
+In 1849 a generous reward for pirates stimulated many to hunt them down - at £20 for each dead or captured pirate - to make it a tempting prospect.

 Spratly islands, South China Sea